 Hope you can now distinguish between the three widely used wireless display technologies: Miracast, Chromecast, and Airplay.
 Every technology has benefits and drawbacks.
 You need to take their pros and cons into consideration before purchasing the related device, which can help you save money in the long run.

 Miracast requires no additional dongle, wireless router, or Internet connection and is simple to set up and operate.
 There isn’t a media streaming option, though.
 While Chromecast and Airplay allow both screen mirroring and media streaming, they are only compatible with Apple and Google products, respectively.

-If you are looking for a high-quality wireless presentation system device that supports Airplay and Miracast, AV Access eShare W50 is the one you can’t miss.
+If you are looking for a high-quality wireless presentation system device that supports Airplay and Miracast, AV Access eShare W80 is the one you can’t miss.
 It supports both wired and wireless connections.
-You can share contents easily from your source device to a large screen via USB-C/HDMI port or wireless casting.
+You can share contents easily from your source device to a large screen via HDMI cable or wireless casting.